yourshoes/kalzate/docs/model.md

 - isChecked : Boolean - Whether the ticket has been checked out or not
 - isGift: Boolean - Whether the ticket is a gift or not
 - isVoucher: Boolean - Whether the ticket is a voucher or not
+- hasVoucherExpired: Boolean - Whether the voucher as expired or not (valid or not)
 - balance: Enum - ticket balance (POSITIVE, NEGATIVE), it is merely presentational (i.e. use to identify by color)
 - prevNode: String - An id pointing to the parent Ticket
 - nextNode: String - An id pointing to the child Ticket